Good as gold šŸ„‡

 Gold standard

-Gold was a religious material before it was a financial one.
+Gold was a religious material well before it was a financial one.
 The Egyptians buried pharaohs with gold, which symbolised the flesh of the gods, offering protection in the afterlife.
 Early coins minted in the ancient kingdom of Lydia around 600 BC were made of electrum, a gold-silver alloy.
 An early stab at creating a standardised, state-backed medium of exchange.

 Britain’s adoption of the gold standard in 1816 meant the pound was a promise backed by a fixed amount of metal.
 This promise forced discipline.
 Governments could only print as much money as they held in reserves.